CocoTapi/lesson-lab-frontend/README.md

 # LessonLab Frontend

-Lesson Lab is a Web 2.0 application designed to empower educators to manage high-quality class activities while reducing workload.resources, I’ve found real fulfillment in overcoming obstacles.
+Welcome to Lesson Lab, deployed at https://cocotapi.github.io/lesson-lab-frontend/.
+This is a Web 2.0 application designed to empower educators to manage high-quality class activities while reducing workload.

 📌 Note: The backend is housed in a separate repository.
+📌 Note: The deployed version has no backend support.

 ## Tech Summary